Guy-Nudelman/MoveoNotes/README.md

 ## Disclamir
-This is not an officail Moveo Product.
+This is not an official Moveo Product.